amirjs/Get-IntuneAssignments/README.md

 ## Version 1.0.12 - November 2025

 **New Features:**
-- ✨ Added support for Device Enrollment Configurations
+- ✨ Added support for Device Enrollment Configurations Assignments
+- ✨ Added support for Intune Role Assignments and Cloud PC Role Assignments
 - ✨ Fixed Out-GridView compatibility - script now returns PowerShell objects instead of formatting objects
 - ✨ Results can now be properly used with `Out-GridView`, `Export-Csv`, and other PowerShell cmdlets
 - ✨ Improved output handling for better console display